Thousands rally in Beirut against political leaders, rot

 The garbage crisis has exposed wider political deadlock in Lebanon, where sectarian and power rivalries have been intensified by the Syrian conflict next door, more than two decades after Lebanon's own civil war.

-Salah Noureddine, a Lebanese national who travelled from Britain to take part in the protest, said it was time to remove "the corrupted system we inherited after the civil war".
+Salah Noureddine, a Lebanese national who traveled from Britain to take part in the protest, said it was time to remove "the corrupted system we inherited after the civil war".

 "If we stay at home, they will rule for another 25 years or more," he said.